 Golf can be compared to a marathon.
-It is a learning process that requires a great deal of commitment and training to improve.
+It’s a learning process that requires a great deal of commitment and training to improve.
 Unless you are the next Scottie Scheffler, you will be eaten alive if you walk onto a golf course unprepared.
-This guide determines how many golf lessons you should take.

-I will take you through my experience with coaching and why I suggest every amateur invest in a quality golf instructor.
-Plus, I explain how many lessons you should take, depending on your level.
+Let me take you through my experience with coaching and why I suggest every amateur invest in a quality golf instructor.
+Plus, I’ll explain how many lessons you should take, depending on your level.

 Table of Contents

 - How Many Golf Lessons You Should Take as a Beginner